cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 ### BERT

 **BERT**, which stands for **B**idirectional **E**ncoder **R**epresentations from **T**ransformers, have achieved great success in Natural Language Processing.
-In contrast with previouis langudage models looking at a text sequence from left to right, the innovation of BERT lies in that it is designed to train bidirectional representation by jointly conditioning on both the left and right context.
+In contrast with previous language models looking at a text sequence from left to right, the innovation of BERT lies in that it is designed to train bidirectional representation by jointly conditioning on both the left and right context.
 The following figure shows a high-level description of the BERT architecture.
 It is essentially a stack of Transformer encoders.
 The input is a 'sentence' which is tokenized and word-embedded with a 30,000 token vocabulary.
 The output is a sequence of vectors, for which each vector represents an input token with the same index.

 <div class="img-div" markdown="0" style="text-align:center">